-This major change posed a challenge to the states who relied on the Federal Form W-4 for their own state withholding because of the changes in how federal income tax is calculated need to be factored in to how the payroll industry calculates federal withholding—and state withholding for states using the Federal W-4—on employee paychecks.
-An “early release” of the 2020 Form W-4 has been posted by the IRS with the final version of the form expected in December.
-While the final publication will not be until December, no further substantive changes to the Percentage or Wage Bracket Method are expected.
+This major change posed a challenge to the states who relied on the Federal Form W-4 for their own state withholding because of the changes in how federal income tax is calculated need to be factored into how the payroll industry calculates federal withholding—and state withholding for states using the Federal W-4—on employee paychecks.
+The final version of the 2020 Form W-4 was released by the IRS on December 5, 2019.

 States Creating Their Own W-4

 The Delaware Division of Revenue released the state withholding certificate on January 6th.
 The new Delaware Form W-4 is effective for 2020 and should be used for all new employees and employees wishing to change their withholding.
 The Delaware Form W-4 includes a separate computation worksheet for residents and non-residents to determine withholding allowances.

 For more information on Delaware taxes, visit the Delaware Division of Revenue website.